 I try to eat slowly and fail.
 Sopping hard bread into lovely, warm barley porridge, I don't lift my head except to say "thank you" when she ladles more into my bowl.
 She places a handful of raisins next to it.
 We are in a good sized room with fireplace, table, stools and two sleeping places-a box bed and a pallet.
 There are two closed doors to other places and a kind of closet, dim with a partial wall at the rear where jugs and bowls are kept.

-Then I notice a girl lying in the narrow box of straw.
-Under her head is a blanket roll.
-One of her eyes looks away; the other is as straight and unwavering as a she wolf.
+When my hunger is puret enough blanket roll.
+One of her eyes looks away; the other is as straight and unwavering as a she wolf's.
 I don't think I should begin any words so I wait for the girl or the Widow to say something.
-At the foot of the bed of straw is another very small one.
+At the foot of the bed of straw is a small box of strawe another very small one.
 A kid lies there, too sick to raise its head or make a sound.
 When I finish the food down to the last raisin, the Widow asks what is my purpose traveling alone.
 I tell her my mistress has sent me on an errand.
 She turns her lips down saying it must be vital to risk a female's life in these parts.
 My Mistress is dying, I say.
 My errand can save her.
-She smiles then and looks either toward the fireplace or the kid.
+She frowns and looks toward the fireplace where the kid lies.
 Not from the first death, she says.
 Perhaps from the second.